-"In my opinion, the reason is most of the patients' restraints happen due to overcrowding and lack of enough nurses.
-Because he can't keep the patients busy, so, one of them gets bored; one of them becomes aggressive... or even, it maybe because of the patients' that incompatibility with department.
+"In my opinion, the reason is most of the restraints patients' happen due to overcrowding and lack of enough nurses.
+Because he can't keep the patients busy, so, one of them gets bored; one of them becomes aggressive... or even, it maybe because of the patients' incompatibility with that department.
 But we have to do it".
 (Male, No.7)